mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 - Registering providers in the application container

 Unlike configs which are just arrays of information, actions represent callable logic.
-Each action is provided the application istance and broker (instance of Auryn).
-Additionally, actions can, themselves be run in a particular order by specifying dependencies, so, if one action sets up a provider in the application container which is used by other actions, those actions can specify that they depend on it running first.
+Each action is provided the application instance and broker (instance of Auryn).
+Additionally, actions can, themselves, be run in a particular order by specifying dependencies, so, if one action sets up a provider in the application container which is used by other actions, those actions can specify that they depend on it running first.